Read This First

 Prompt 1: What is methodological naturalism, and how does it differ from philosophical naturalism?

-The central claim is this: Methodological naturalism and philosophical naturalism are two approaches related to the understanding and exploration of the natural world, but they differ fundamentally in their scope and application.
+In plain terms: Methodological naturalism and philosophical naturalism are two approaches related to the understanding and exploration of the natural world, but they differ fundamentally in their scope and application.

 Methodological naturalism is an approach that insists on the use of empirical evidence to investigate the natural world.
 It underpins the scientific method, asserting that scientific inquiry should only involve natural causes and phenomena.
 Supernatural explanations are not considered valid within this framework because they cannot be tested or falsified by empirical observation or experimentation.